 Farm Stress and Mental Health

-The Mountain Plains MHTTC team is dedicated to addressing rural mental health and recognize that the agricultural community encounter unique challenges related to the accessibility, availability, and acceptability of mental health services.
-Specific trainings and resources have been developed to address mental health and suicide among agricultural workers and their families.
+The Mountain Plains Mental Health Technology Transfer Center (MHTTC) team is dedicated to addressing rural mental health and recognize that the agricultural community encounter unique challenges related to the accessibility, availability, and acceptability of mental health services.
+Specific training and resources have been developed to address mental health and suicide among agricultural workers and their families.
 Unless otherwise specified, “farm” and “farmer” refer to ranchers, farmers, farm managers/owners, and agricultural workers.

 Mountain Plains MHTTC Training and Resources

 Improving Mental Health Service Access for Farming and Rural Communities: Three-part Series

 This three-part series is a partnership between the American Psychological Association (APA), the Great Lakes MHTTC and the Mountain Plains MHTTC.
 The purpose is disseminate information to better address mental health needs surrounding the farming and American frontier communities through psychological science and research.